-Case study: services provided in 2 calendar years
+Case study: Individual services provided in 2 calendar years

 Under Better Access, a maximum of 10 allied mental health individual services are payable each calendar year.

 For example, a medical practitioner refers a patient for a course of treatment of 5 individual allied health services under the Better Access initiative.

 The patient receives 2 services in calendar year 1.
 In calendar year 2 the patient receives the remaining 3 services.
 The patient has now completed the course of treatment is now complete as 5 individual services have been provided.
 The allied health professional who treated the patient will write a report back to the medical practitioner.

 The medical practitioner decides to refer the patient for a further course of treatment of 4 individual allied mental health services.

 The patient receives all 4 services for this course of treatment during calendar year 2.
 The patient has now completed the course of treatment is now complete as 4 individual services have been provided.
 The allied health professional who treated the patient will write a report back to the medical practitioner.

 The patient has now received a total of 7 individual services during calendar year 2.

 If the medical practitioner decides that a third course of treatment is necessary, the patient is entitled to 3 more individual services under Better Access in calendar year 2.

 - education services for health professionals